niess/mulder/docs/source/interface.rst

    .. automethod:: flux

       This method uses the `States interface`_ for specifying the observation states(s) of interest.
-For instance, the following computes the local flux at an altitude of 100 m and along an elevation angle of 30 deg.
+For instance, the following computes the flux at an altitude of 100 m and along an elevation angle of 30 deg.

       >>> flux = meter.flux(altitude=100, elevation=30)